davemackintosh/weaving/crates/weaving/README.md

 A super easy to use static site generator, no config required (config is optional.)

+**Why "weaving?"**

-Why "weaving?"
-I was looking for a static site generator that was well documented and predictable.
+> I was looking for a static site generator that was well documented and predictable.
 Closest I found was Hugo and then I got to thinking- I haven't seen that film with Hugo Weaving in it where he wears a dress for ages.

-Weaving.
+> Weaving.

-/shrug
+> /shrug

 ## Installation

+> [!NOTE]
 > I'm working on distributing across different package managers.

 Running `cargo install weaving` will install the `weaving` command to your system.